MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-structure.md

 # Structuring namespaces in AL

-Namespaces provide structure to the source code...
+Namespaces are used to organize code into logical groups and hierarchies and they ensure uniqueness in code names and allow reuse of names in different contexts.
+Namespaces also provide structure for the code base, making it easier to navigate and understand.
 For more information, see [Namespaces in AL](devenv-namespaces.md).

 To get started introducing namespaces in your application, we're sharing a script that we have been using ourselves.
 This script allows you to specify namespaces for multiple objects at a time, using your folder structure.
-Usually code is structured into folders according to some kind of structure, which is often what you would like to replicate to some degree in your namespaces.
-The tool allows you to specify what namespace to assign all your AL objects within a folder.
-After you have run the tool, you can then customize these a bit further.
+Usually code is divided into folders according to some kind of structure, which is often what you would like to replicate to some degree in your namespaces.

+The script shown in this article, allows you to specify what namespace to assign all your AL objects within a folder.
+After you have run the script, you can then customize these a bit further.
 We recommend doing a commit once you have found the proper namespaces.
 You can then use the code action to apply `using` statements to your application.

 The script takes a .csv file as input, which specifies what namespace to give to each file within a folder.
 The .csv file looks like below: